top of page

 Music opens the door to gratitude.
 When I play piano, each finger moves independently.
 I marvel at the dexterity of the hands.
 The brain zips and unzips information about the timing and order of movements ahead of the action being performed.
 Researchers discovered that the order and timing of movements in complex sequences are separated by the brain, before being zipped and transferred into specific movement commands, or ‘muscle memory’, as the person begins the action.
 After thousands of hours of practice, the wrist and fingers and musculature of the arm play harmony in harmony.
 Researchers found that high-level sequencing of movement (such as order and timing) can be stored across several motor areas of the brain, often across several days of training and memorizing action sequences, before being activated following a particular trigger such as a musical cue.
 (Rhys Yewbrey et al., 2023).

 Music opens the door to other disciplines.
 Music is math in sound.
 Fractions and whole numbers make rhythm.
-And if you slow down rhythm you get pitch and melody as my favorite musician Jacob Collier demonstrates.
+And if you slow down rhythm you get pitch and melody as Jacob Collier demonstrates.

 When I teach fractions to children, I introduce drum machines and have them create and listen to patterns.
 Mathematics can be heard, felt, and intuited.
 It becomes much more accessible than any worksheet.
 We divide measures into quarters, halves, eighths, sixteenths.
 More complex polyrhythmic patterns stack thirds over fourths, sixths over eighths, fifths over sevenths.
 African, Afro-Latin, and classical Indian Konnakol are beautifully complex examples.
 Children can feel complex mathematical rhythms in their body.
 We wiggle to it; we dance to it; we express through it.